The Referral Process

 Female– FSH, LH, Prolactin on day 3-5 of your cycle, Day 21 progesterone, Serum Rubella and Chlamydia antibodies, an up to date cervical smear

-If you have a specific known problem causing subfertility, you can be referred to see a hospital consultant straight away.
+If you have a specific known problem causing subfertility, you do not have to wait to have been trying for a specific length of time and can be referred to see a hospital consultant straight away.

 Should your GP decide to refer you to a General Gynaecology Consultant, rather than one with an interest in fertility problems, you should be referred on to the Fertility Consultants after 12 months maximum, and ideally 6 months.
 All of the Consultants at the Hull & East Yorkshire Trust have agreed to abide by this principle.